Is Collagen Powder High Histamine?

 For some foods, you must judge how other people with histamine intolerance respond to the same foods, and also monitor your own body’s response to them by tracking your symptoms.

-Since everyone has different levels of diamine oxidase, the enzyme that breaks histamine down, the response to different foods depends on your diet.
+Since everyone has different levels of diamine oxidase, the enzyme that breaks histamine down, how you respond to a different food depends on the totality of yoru diet.
 That’s why it’s important to keep a food dairy and know what your individual tolerance to each food is.

 Plus, there may be other compounds in the foods you eat, like other amines, that can trigger or worsen histamine intolerance symptoms.
 With collagen, things are tricker since makers of collagen powder don’t test their powder for histamine.